How are campers' daily medications, vitamins and supplements administered at camp?

 - A prescription or orders signed by a physician or other licensed prescriber

 - The medication or supplement in a new, unopened, sealed original packaging

 In order to ensure compliance with New York state law, we require all* camper prescriptions to be filled by our specialized camp pharmacy, McCarthy's.
-McCarthy's packages camper medications, vitamins and supplements in single-dose blister packs, labeled with the camper's name, birth date, dosing and prescription information.
-This virtually eliminates human error and allows us to safely care for the more than 400 hundred children we welcome to camp each year.
-There is a Pharmacy Medication Request form in your forms portal in CampInTouch that is due no later than 30 days before the start of your child's camp session.
-McCarthy's will bill insurance but you will be responsible for a processing fee and any late fees.
+McCarthy's packages camper medications, vitamins and supplements in blister packs, labeled with the camper's name, birth date, dosing and prescription information.
+This virtually eliminates human error and allows us to safely care for the more than 400 children we welcome to camp each year.
+There is a McCarthy's Pharmacy Medication Request form in your forms portal in CampInTouch that is due May 5th.
+McCarthy's will bill insurance but you will be responsible for any late fees.